galdor/erl-mhttp/doc/handbook.md

 and will create a new client for each new destination.
 Connections are kept alive and reused when possible.

+Pools can maintain multiple connections to a single destination.
+Destinations are identified by a client key of the form `{Host, Port, Transport}`.
+When multiple connections are available, pools return a random one.

 ## Configuration
 Pools are created by `mhttp_pool_sup` supervisor based on the configuration of the `mhttp` application.
 Pools are identified by an atom.
 Each pool process is